AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/translation.md

 >[!IMPORTANT]
 >
 > It is recommended that you use or switch to the latest translation workflow, available in AEM Guides 4.6.0 and onwards, for an enhanced performance.
-However, if any existing customizations in your translation process are impacted by the new workflow, consider reverting to the legacy translation workflow as a workaround.
+However, if you've enabled any customization in the translation process and it is impacted by the new workflow, consider reverting to the legacy translation workflow as a workaround.

 By default, the legacy translation workflow option is disabled.
 You can configure this option by performing the following steps: